Real estate agent shares information with clients. Alabama real estate commission

 How is real estate commission in Alabama calculated?

 Real estate agents agree to provide services to their clients for a set commission rate.
-Once the transaction is complete, the commission rate is multiplied by the sale price to determine the REALTOR®’s commission.
+Once the transaction is complete, the rate is applied to the final sale price to determine the gross commission.
+The buyer’s agent and seller’s agent typically share this commission, and their brokerages also receive a share of this income.

 Who pays the real estate commission in Alabama?